delfineonx/block-codeloader/README.md

 ```

   <p>
-    The loader provides automatic interruption tracking and cleanup even after handlers return for selected events.
-    Outer-level framework setup is used internally for safety and convenience.
+    The loader provides automatic interruption tracking and state cleanup even after handlers return for selected events.
+Outer-level framework setup is used internally for better safety and convenience.
 You may still use custom interruption handling with the help of framework inside your callback handler function.
   </p>

 ```js